 Several topics have also arisen that we would like to respond to regarding the upcoming vote every member will hopefully be casting regarding the tentative agreement:

-- Ballot and voting information for SMART-TD has not been put out.
+Ballot and voting information for SMART-TD has not been put out.
 Per the SMART-TD Constitution, Article 21(B), Section 91, ballots and instructions cannot be sent out in any capacity until the Q&A stage of the agreement process has been met.
 Anyone claiming or posting on social media that they have received a ballot and instructions should be taken with caution as nothing has been authorized by my office.
-I will never submit material to the membership instructing them to vote YES or NO. I will only provide only the facts and let you decide.
+I will never submit material to the membership instructing them to vote YES or NO.

 I would ask that you consider the source of information that is projecting this reckless and materially false information.
 Social media posts, news and blog articles from other sources and discussions around the yards are contributing to a large amount of misinformation being spread.
 These sources do not have the “inside information” as they claim.
 The information posted on the SMART union website and its official social media pages is THE source for completely accurate content regarding the Tentative Agreement.